Delay on broadcast erasure channels under random linear combinations: Dependence of RLC delay on the number of receivers

-Our proof is by induction in $r$.
+Our proof is by induction on $r$.
 The above equation immediately gives the base case for $r=1$.
 Suppose that \eqref{eq:tererqwsdfff} (with $r$ replaced by $s$) is true for all $s = 1,\ldots,r-1$.
 We show this is sufficient to establish the same is true for $s=r$.
-Using the last equality in \eqref{eq:tbnmklopioyree}, the binomial theorem, and the induction hypothesis gives the conclusion:
+Using \eqref{eq:tbnmklopioyree}, the binomial theorem, and the induction hypothesis gives the conclusion: